cotes2020/jekyll-theme-chirpy/README.md

 1. Push any commit to `origin/master` to trigger the GitHub Actions workflow.
 Once the build is complete and successful, a new remote branch named `gh-pages` will appear to store the built site files.

-2. Browse to your repository on GitHub and choose the branch `gh-pages` as the [publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) throught _Settings_ → _Options_ → _GitHub Pages_:
+2. Browse to your repo's landing page on GitHub and select the branch `gh-pages` as the [publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) throught _Settings_ → _Options_ → _GitHub Pages_:
     ![gh-pages-sources](https://raw.githubusercontent.com/cotes2020/jekyll-theme-chirpy/master/assets/img/sample/gh-pages-sources.png)

 3. Visit your website at the address indicated by GitHub.